A hub for global knowledge

 - External inputs: global thought leaders share evidence and insights on the theme of the day

-- Internal inputs: each participant share insights from the impact assessment of their prior experiences under Chatham house rules.
+- Internal inputs: each participant shares insights from the impact assessment of their prior experiences under the Chatham House Rule.

-- Co-creation: participants and experts draw conclusions from shared collective wisdom and develop innovative solutions to the challenge at end.
+- Co-creation: participants and experts draw conclusions and develop innovative solutions to the challenge.

 After the workshop:

-- Participants have the option to engage experts in deep dives to validate, tailor and eventually experiment the potential solutions at the workshops
+- Participants have the option to engage experts in deep dives to validate, tailor and eventually test the potential solutions at the workshops.

-- Key stakeholders are engaged to provide constructive feedback on the insights emerged from the workshop
+- Key stakeholders are engaged to provide constructive feedback on the insights that emerged during the workshop.

-The programs are characterized by the following features:
+The programmes are characterised by the following features:

-Learning objectives: Understand the logic, the benefits and the challenges, assess the status quo on stakeholders’ satisfaction and integrated value creation, develop science based experiments to test the effectiveness of organizational change approaches.
+Learning objectives: Understand the logic, the benefits and the challenges, assess the status quo on stakeholders’ satisfaction and integrated value creation, develop science based experiments to test the effectiveness of approaches to organisational change.

-Transformational experience: Experience a collective journey with peers and stakeholders to redesign the purpose of the enterprise and implement change actions.
+Transformational experience: Experience a collective journey with peers and stakeholders to redesign the purpose of the enterprise and implement changes.

-Adaptive design: Integrated approach with residential and on the job experience, experimentation inside the organization and with stakeholders.
+Adaptive design: Integrated approach with residential and on-the-job experience, experimentation inside the organisation and with stakeholders.

-Cross disciplinary bridges: Combining technology foresight, mindset development/collective consciousness, neuroscience, AI models for data driven decisions, design thinking.
+Cross-disciplinary bridges: Combining technology foresight, mindset development/collective consciousness, neuroscience, AI models for data driven decisions, and design thinking.

-Change Actions: Building evidence based portfolio of change actions through rigorous design organisational experiments inside each business function/market.
+Change Actions: Building a portfolio of action through experimental designs for organisations inside each business function/market.